Iowa Public Employees' Retirement System

 to benchmark services against those provided by other public

 employee retirement systems.
-The CEM benchmarking effort
+The CEM Benchmarking effort

-involves approximately 74 leading pension systems in the
+involves approximately 70 leading pension systems in the

 U.S., Canada, Europe and Australia.
 CEM measures quality